theturboturnip/mphil-thesis/RISE/2_bg.md

 If synchronous exceptions (e.g. invalid memory access) or asynchronous interrupts are encountered while executing a vector instruction, RVV defines two ways to trap them.
-In both cases, the PC of the instruction is saved in a register "*epc".
+In both cases, the PC of the instruction is saved in a register `*epc`.

 If the instruction should be resumed after handling the trap, e.g. in the case of demand paging, the implementation may use a "precise trap".
-The implementation must complete all instructions up to "*epc", and no instructions after that, and save the index of the offending vector element in "vstart".
+The implementation must complete all instructions up to `*epc`, and no instructions after that, and save the index of the offending vector element in `vstart`.
-Within the instruction, all vector elements before "vstart" must have committed their results, and all other elements must either
+Within the instruction, all vector elements before `vstart` must have committed their results, and all other elements must either
 1) not have committed results, or
 2) be idempotent e.g. repeatable without changing the outcome.

-In other cases "imprecise traps" may be used, which allow instructions after "*epc" and vector elements after "vstart" to commit their results.
+In other cases "imprecise traps" may be used, which allow instructions after `*epc` and vector elements after `vstart` to commit their results.
-"vstart" must still be recorded, however.
+`vstart` must still be recorded, however.